PhD in Comparative Literature

 Name of doctoral candidate:

-[This Timeline is predicated on the assumption that the doctoral candidate and dissertation director will meet together regularly, preferably once a month; the student should be encouraged to meet regularly with the committee members, and remain in touch by email.
+[The doctoral candidate and dissertation director will meet together regularly, preferably once a month; the student should be encouraged to meet regularly with the committee members, and remain in touch by email.
 The student is responsible for contacting the Graduate School to ascertain that all materials conform to requirements for formatting, deadlines, etc.]

 1) Student submits draft of Chapter 1 to Chair [date]